-(As per Appendix IX of the Department of Materials Graduate Course Handbook)
+(As per Appendix XI of the Department of Materials Graduate Course Handbook)

 A. Introductory Note

 The Oxford Materials ‘DPhil in Materials’ programme includes a small number of compulsory programme requirements, which are summarised below and included in the checklist on the very first page of this Handbook.
 More details are given in the main body of the Graduate Course Handbook.

 It may be helpful to understand that some of these compulsory requirements serve more than one purpose, and to be aware of the rationale behind their inclusion.
 For this reason the summary below is provided.
 In particular, certain items are designed to meet some of the University & MPLS Division’s requirements for transfer of status and confirmation of status.
 The assessed lecture courses and the items directly associated with transfer and confirmation of status are normally independently assessed/judged/reviewed by one or more members of staff other than your supervisor(s).
 Transfer and Confirmation of status are formal points of examination and assessment respectively of your fitness to continue on the research programme, normally occurring at the end of your first year and towards the end of your third year respectively.
 The independent input is an important part of these assessment processes, complementing that of your supervisor(s).
 Most students find it very helpful to receive this complementary, independent feedback on their progress.